Sage-Bionetworks-Challenges/sample-model-templates/README.md

    ```

    Synapse now requires Multi-factor Authentication, so you must use a Synapse
    Personal Access Token (PAT) at this step.
-Ensure the PAT you use has "Modify"
+The PAT you use has "Modify"
    permissions enabled so you can push images to your Synapse project(s).

    > [Learn more about Synapse PATs and how to generate one].